 Final rating: Recommended

-And this concludes my Steam Curator Clean-Up for 2018!
+And this concludes my Steam Curator Wrap-Up for 2018!
 While it’s hard to predict the future and I don’t know how much time I’ll be able to dedicate to the blog in the coming year, I’m extremely happy with the progress my little initiative made since the rebranding and launch of the Blogger site back in June.
 Hopefully, I’ll be able to expand my presence both in the VN community and on Steam even further, having new opportunities to make contact with developers and experiencing the titles they send my way.
 But, whatever 2019 might bring, I hope you’ve all enjoyed these posts and will continue to follow my work.

 I wish you all a wonderful year, and until the next Friday!